 Don’t call in sick when your family is actually going to the beach for the day.

 Don’t bring supplies home that you stole from the office to use for personal benefit.

-Don’t brag in front of your kids about all the ways you’re ripping off Uncle Sam in taxes.
+Don’t cheat on your taxes—and then brag in front of your kids about all the ways you’re ripping off Uncle Sam.

 Don’t watch the awful stuff that’s on TV and in the movies with your kids.
-Think about if you should be watching it at all.
+Think about whether you should be watching it at all.

 Mature people limit their freedom for the benefit of others.
-Because you’re afraid of what other people think?
-Of course not.
-You do it out of love.
+Not because you’re afraid of what other people think, but because you’re motivated by love.
 In situations where there is no clear right or wrong, you have to ask yourself, “How will my decision affect other people?”